MohamadZeina/Disco_Diffusion_Local/README.md

 Type y whenever prompted.

 Finding the above took a lot of trial and error.
 The difficulty was finding a pytorch and cudatoolkit combination which works with pytorch3d (required later).
-The above work for me.
+The above worked for me.

 Now install some other dependencies: